RetroPie/RetroPie-Docs/docs/Doom.md

 Create a folder for the custom PWAD and extract your custom PWAD(s) there.
 For example, for the Batman Doom mod, create a folder called batman.

 Create symlinks to prboom.wad and Doom2 WAD in the batman folder with the following commands.
+If you have problems creating these links, you can also just copy these files.

 ```shell
 ln -s /home/pi/RetroPie/roms/ports/doom/prboom.wad /home/pi/RetroPie/roms/ports/batman/prboom.wad